Fedack/PiShockDocs/docs/PiVault.md

 | 3   | Cancel Button     | Click to Cancel the Unlock                                                                                              |
 | 4   | Confirm Button     | Click to Confirm the configuration and to Unlock                                                                              |

+Unlock Now will unlock the PiVault as soon as it polls.
+It will stay unlocked for up to 15 seconds or until it is opened.

 #### **1.3.3** Allow Unlock

 The "Allow Unlock" function allows the PiVault to be unlocked once at any point once it has been enabled. <br>